emmercm/www/src/blog/_brew-old-versions.md

 ## Steps

+For our example formulae, I'm going to use Zstd

 First, we need to checkout the entire history of homebrew/core so that we can scan its history for the desired version of the formulae:

 ```shell